 I wanted to knit around me the community that I fancied being a part of, putting these yarns into hands that love them as much as I do and all of us growing together as southern makers.
 Our location in Downtown Thomasville also provides us the ability to slow down, wander & find unexpected pleasures in the Creative South.

-Something I learned at FSU was the value of conversation among those that see the world differently than me – something that used to happen at, say, bowling leagues, & is disappearing in our lives.
+Something I learned at FSU was the value of conversation among those that see the world differently than me – something that used to happen at, say, bowling leagues, and is disappearing in our lives.
 I believe that knitting, and our shop, creates that space where conversation across generations and life experiences is valued and sought after.
 That 3rd space that my friend Annie, owner of The Bookshelf, talks about – the space that isn’t work or home but enriches you.
 Being a part of energizing West Jackson Street & the new Creative District is extra icing on my cupcake.
 We don’t just sell yarn or even just teach classes at Fuzzy Goat; we’re a quirky, vibrant movement!

 I want to tell you how much I love you for supporting our little shop.
-If we haven’t yet met, I can’t wait to meet you & introduce you to your next handcrafted project!
+If we haven’t yet met, I can’t wait to meet you & introduce you to your next handcrafted adventure!